rdlauer/articles/blues/pibird/pibird-post.md

 	pir_sensor = digitalio.DigitalInOut(board.D18)
 	pir_sensor.direction = digitalio.Direction.INPUT

-Then we can create a `main` function that checks for the `boolean` value returned by the sensor:
+Then we can create a `main` function that checks for the `boolean` value returned by the sensor (and runs in an infinite loop):

 	def main():
 	    """ check to see if PIR sensor has been triggered """